AlexanderReiswich/pragma-css/docs/guide/overview.md

 CSS supports lower- and uppercase letters, as well as dashes and underscores.
 However, utilizing all possibilities adds a level of abstract complexity that is hard to justify.

-For example, using double dashes to signify mouse states such as `.red--hover` is not self-evident without explanation.
+For example, using double-dashes to signify mouse states such as `.red--hover` is not self-evident without explanation.
 A class such as `.red-on-hover` on the other hand is entirely self-explanatory, at a negligible cost of a few more characters.

-PragmaCSS is entirely kebab-cased, with lower-case letters only.
-There are no double-dashes or double-underscores.
+PragmaCSS class names are lower-cased and hyphenated (kebab-case).
+Underscores or special conventions (double-dashes, double-underscores, etc.) are not used.

 <br>